joshcawthorne/Garry-Monk-Bot-Version-2/README.md

 - Tweets based on a win, draw or loss.
 (In Progress)
 - Tweets based on training.
 - Tweets based on new signings, or other developments within Monk's career.

+# Can I play with it?

+Sure!
+To view the tweet's it generates, visit https://twitter.com/garrymonkbot.
+(Please note, version 2 is not live on Twitter yet!)

+Alternatively, visit the emulator at https://joshcawthorne.github.io/Garry-Monk-Bot-Version-2/ to generate your own tweets.